Skim0082/PROG8180_Assignment2/README.md

   - Database access user  : user : root  / password : root
     - Configuration for connection of database was already set in app.php in config folder of CakePHP
     - Database and table schema are located in the the folder of 'config/schema' in CakePHP structure
-      - Schema files name : pizzeria_DB.sql, orders_Table.sql, users_Table.sql
-        - pizzeria_DB.sql file includes creating Database, Tables, and insert data already exist
+      - Schema files name : pizzeria_DB.sql which includes creating Database, Tables, and insert data already exist
   - I did not allow customer to sign out, only employees as admin can access to Order List after Login.
     - Because my concept and understanding about the requirements is as below;
     - Customer can only make an order with order page and ask for employee when customer wnat to change order infomation